-Soil pH was <6.0 in 19% of arable samples (20% in 2011/12) and <5.5 in 19% of grass samples (22% in 2011/12).
+Soil pH was <6.0 in 20% of arable samples (19% in 2012/13) and <5.5 in 21% of grass samples (19% in 2012/13).
 This supports the need for regular soil analysis to maintain pH.

-As in previous years, only 29% of all samples were at target Index of 2 for P and 30% were at target Index of 2- for K. Just 9% of arable samples and 9% of grass samples were at target Indices for both P and K. This was clear support for the need to base fertilizer use on regular soil analysis.
+As in previous years, only around 30% of all samples were at target Index of 2 for P and 30% were at target Index of 2- for K. Just 10% of arable samples and 9% of grass samples were at target Indices for both P and K. Some 90% of samples indicated the need for adjustment of P or K Index giving clear support for the need to base fertilizer use on regular soil analysis.

-In the current year 14% of samples were in Mg Indices 0 or 1 where application of magnesium might be recommended for some crops.
+In the current year 16% of arable samples and 3% of grass samples were in Mg Indices 0 or 1 where application of magnesium might be recommended for some crops.
+These percentages were unchanged from those in 2012/13.

-As in previous years, there were statistically significant but weak positive correlations between Olsen P and ammonium nitrate extractable K. Soils with high P Index tended also to have a high K Index.
+As in previous years, there were statistically significant but weak positive correlations between Olsen P and ammonium nitrate extractable K and between extractable K and extractable Mg.
+Soils with high P Index tended also to have a high K Index.